FusionCache/docs/docs/interfaces.md

 |WS Standard  | 1024 bytes  | 64 bytes  | 8192 bytes  |
 |WS Bulk      | 8 MB        | 1024 bytes| 1 GB        |

-Each query uses the a buffer large enough for the query and it is not deallocated until query execution completes.
+Each query uses a buffer large enough for the query and it is not deallocated until query execution completes.
+A query is rejected if it exceeds the buffer size.

 <br/>